apache/beam/website/www/site/content/en/documentation/io/built-in/google-bigquery.md

 disposition](#create-disposition) of `CREATE_NEVER`.
 [Creating a table
 schema](#creating-a-table-schema) covers schemas in more detail.
-When updating a pipeline with a new schema, the existing schmea fields must stay in the same ./order, or the pipeline will break.
+When updating a pipeline with a new schema, the existing schmea fields must stay in the same order, or the pipeline will break.

 ### Data types